-No, all previously filed documents are saved in your personal file.
+No, all previously uploaded documents are saved in your personal file.

 Any examination fees paid will be refunded if you inform the Examination Secretariat of your withdrawal no later than 07 October 2016.
 Fees for registration and enrolment, however, are non-refundable.

 In accordance with Rule 1(3) IPREE it is possible to have supporting evidence certified by a professional representative (Art.
 134 EPC).
 This is usually the quickest and easiest way to have documents certified.
 The certification should be written on a copy of the document and must include:

 - a statement that the certified copy corresponds with the original